by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 In the film industry, certain technologies can “resurrect” a deceased actor for a role or create a digital double of an actor that is unable to physically participate in filming.

 Innovations like these deliver a priceless service to audiences.
-Technology has progressed to a point where iconic actors and actresses can now be recreated with a degree of realism that does their legacy justice.
+AI voice cloning technology has progressed to a point where iconic actors and actresses can now be recreated with a degree of realism that does their legacy justice.

 The idea of virtually reviving a deceased entertainer came about thanks to the Death Tech industry.
 The basis of this theoretical concept is the preservation of a person's digital identity.
 Death Tech can be attributed to the discipline of Digital Death Studies, which studies death in the age of the internet.